Annales. Histoire, Sciences Sociales

 The scope of topics covered by the journal is wide, but the emphasis is on social history and long-term trends (longue durée), often using quantification and paying special attention to geography and to the intellectual world view of common people, or "mentality" (mentalité).
 Less attention is paid to political, diplomatic, or military history, or to biographies of famous men.
 Instead, the Annales focused attention on the synthesizing of historical patterns identified from social, economic, and cultural history, statistics, medical reports, family studies, and even psychoanalysis.
 It is one of the main French outlets for research in historical anthropology.

 In 2017 the EHESS formed a partnership with Cambridge University Press to publish both the French and English editions of the Annales.
-The English-language edition was published from 2012 until 2018, carrying English translations of the original French articles.
-However, no English translation has been carried out since March 2018.

-Annales.
-Histoire, Sciences Sociales has no official impact factor.
+English articles are now published in FirstView.